- About Our Office

-Submit your full application package by March 31, 2014.
-We will accept letters of recommendations through April 4, 2014.
-Interviews with sponsors will be scheduled soon after that.
+Submit your full application package by March 24, 2015.
+Interviews with sponsors will be scheduled April.
 Be sure to give your references time to write your reference letter before the deadline.
 PROMISE is a competitive program.
 Applicants are encouraged to submit their complete application packet prior to the deadline.

 Where are the internships?

 Many of the internships are located on the OSU Corvallis campus in various departments and units.
 There are also some located in governmental agencies and offices in the local area.
-There is a highly sought after internship at Hatfield Marine Science Center that allows the intern to both live and work at HMSC.
 Interns are also often placed in OSU Extension Service programs in the local area.

 What are the projects like?